trevordbunch/cis411_lab3_uiux/labreports/LAB_JDAyres.md

 **Name:** Justin Ayres
 **GitHub Handle:** JDAyres
 **Repository:** https://github.com/JDAyres/cis411_lab3_uiux
-**Collaborators:**
+**Collaborators:** aidan-hubley, Statmosphere, 02NRA, jg1579
 ___

 # Step 1: Confirm Lab Setup
 - [x] I have forked the repository and created my lab report
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [x] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Evaluate Online Job Search Sites